KQM-git/TCL/docs/evidence/characters/cryo/kaeya.md

 **Added:** <Version date="2021-04-19" />
 **Last tested:** <VersionHl date="2021-04-19" />

 **Findings:** Kaeya's A4 is phrased as "Opponents Frozen by **Frostgnaw** will drop additional Elemental Particles."
-However, enemies don't actually have to be Frozen by his elemental Skill for the additional Particles to be generated; as long as Kaeya's Skill hits a Frozen enemy, it will generate additional elemental Particles.
+However, enemies don't actually have to be Frozen by his Elemental Skill for the additional Particles to be generated; as long as Kaeya's Skill hits a Frozen enemy, it will generate additional Elemental Particles.

 **Evidence:** [Barbara freezes target and Kaeya uses his E afterwards.
 4 Particles are received, which can only come from his A4 Passive.](https://youtu.be/RiTTnpQ44DA)